Port St. Lucie to host vaccine myth town hall Thursday

 "Misinformation is a huge problem," said Mayor Gregory Oravec.
 "Getting good objective information, there's a problem in today's society."

-"I think the J&J thing caused a lot of it with the blood clots and all of that," said Robert Szladek, resident.
+"I think the J&J thing caused a lot of it with the blood clots and all of that," said resident Robert Szladek.
 "I think when they paused the vaccine, I think that made people hesitant about all of them."

 Pamer said he's hoping to separate fact from fiction.